 - Marketing and business development consultants; and

-- Our own legal and professional services providers and insurers, where appropriate.
+- Our own legal and professional and financial management services providers and insurers, where appropriate.

 We are required to ensure that all such third parties are obliged to take appropriate security measures to protect your personal information.
 We do not allow our third-party service providers to use your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes and in accordance with our instructions.